Museum of the 20th Century

 the historic old centre of Hoorn.
 You can also take a

-During the summer there are small open tourist busses which would
+taxi.
+There are small open electric tourist busses which

 click here for: